 This homemade vegan Japanese curry is rich, hearty comfort in a bowl.
 It’s healthier than boxed roux but still deliciously addicting.

 Curry is a staple in Japanese home cooking because it is delicious, filling, and can be made easily with boxed roux.
-While boxed roux is very convenient and, I’ll admit, delicious, it’s also very high in sodium and oil and usually many ingredients that no one’s ever heard of or can pronounce.
-Also, some brands include dairy (typically whey protein/milk powder) and other animal products.
+While boxed roux is very convenient and, I’ll admit, delicious, it’s also quite high in sodium and oil and usually many ingredients that no one’s ever heard of or can pronounce (mainly preservatives).
+Also, some brands include dairy (typically whey protein/milk powder) or other animal products.
 So I decided to test out making my own Japanese curry from scratch, with all plant-based ingredients.
+(That being said, if you are short on time but want to enjoy a delicious bowl of curry, S&B makes a boxed roux that doesn’t contain animal products and has a shorter ingredients list than other popular brands.)

 To start off, we make the roux by toasting flour in oil until it becomes a nice dark brown.
 This typically takes 15-20 minutes, and you need to stir constantly because the flour will burn very easily.
-I recommend all purpose flour (gluten-free all purpose would probably also work), as well as the S&B brand curry powder.
-Other curry powders contain different ratios of spices so will not necessarily produce that Japanese curry flavor.
+I recommend all purpose flour (gluten-free all purpose also works), as well as the S&B brand curry powder.
+Other curry powders contain different ratios of spices so will not necessarily produce that Japanese curry flavor, so use a mix that you like.
 You will also need:

 - ketchup or tomato paste